afarhan/ubitxv6/README.md

 ## Compile And Install

-To compile the projects, run "make".
+To compile the projects, run "make" for compiling the userland, and "make firmware" for compiling the firmware.
 To install the firmware, run "make ispload", and to install the tools, run "make install".

 ## Firmware Details